raamana/neuropredict/CONTRIBUTING.md

 Thank you for the checking out neuropredict, and for your interest in contributing.

-As you may notice, this is a relatively new project with exciting roadmap, atleast in scope and long term goals.
-The core functions (learning, cross-validation and visualization) have been implemented already in their basic form.
-You could helpe improve them or contribute in the following areas:
+As you may notice, this is a relatively new project with an exciting roadmap, both in scope and in long term goals.
+The core functions of neuropredict as a tool (learning, cross-validation and visualization) have been implemented already in their basic form.
+You could helpe improve and test them, and also contribute in the following areas:
  * identifying any bugs by focusing on the areas of neuropredict that you have expertise in
     * write unit tests or property tests to assert its advertised functionality
  * propose interesting, popular and exciting use cases that neuropredict could support to further multiply its value